If I pawn or sell my Graff jewelry & diamonds, how much will it be worth?

 Iconic Graff jewelry sales

-Aside from the above criteria, other factors can increase the price of your Graff jewelry, such as if it contains a rare gemstone.
+Aside from the above criteria, other factors can increase the price of your Graff diamonds and jewelry, such as if it contains a rare gemstone.
 Fellows auction house in the UK saw one of its largest-ever sales from the Graff Fancy Yellow Diamond Ring.
 The ring was sold for $1.6m, and it commanded such a high price due to the rare yellow color of the diamond which occurred due to nitrogen atoms being present while the diamond was forming.
 Graff has a long, successful history with colored diamonds, including the Graff Pink.
 The 24.78-carat Graff Pink was sold at Sotheby’s in 2010 for an outstanding $46.2 million.